LnxRls/CS504/README.md

 To restore the database backup, you'll need to run a restore MySQL command as shown at https://phoenixnap.com/kb/how-to-backup-restore-a-mysql-database
 You can restore the backup of MySQL database on the VBox VM you already installed for the HWork, or on any other machine you prefer.

+## ERD
+It was built in LucidChart following crow-foot notation

 ## Authors

 Team Carbon, based on the element humanity is made of.